Li-So/FoP-Course-Content/docs/chapter-2-variables-functions.md

 Change the code above so that it counts all the way to four by doing the following:

-- Add a function call to `countToThree()` from `countToFour()`.
+- Add a function call to `countToThree()` from inside `countToFour()`.
-- Make `countToFour()` print a 4 after the call to `countToThree()`.
+- Make `countToFour()` print a 4 using `console.log()` after the call to `countToThree()`.
 - Call the `countToFour()` function!

 ## 2.2 Variables in functions
 ### 2.2.1 The Pythagorean Theorem

 Don't worry, we won't deep dive into mathematics in this course, but it makes for a good example in this case.
+We'll be writing everything inside of a function for the coming task, but there will be explanations.
 According to the Pythagorean theorem, in a right triangle, the square of the length of the hypotenuse is equal to the sum of the squares on the lengths of the other two sides.
 This can be expressed via the formula:

 $a^2+b^2=c^2$